 It started out as turf control, but ended up as a major tourism attraction.
 If ewe haven't already heard, the City of Fort Saskatchewan uses a flock of sheep (Finnsheep to be exact) to keep the grass trim in City parks.
-This eco-friendly way of looking after parkland has garnered regional, national, and international acclaim since its beginning in 1992.
+This eco-friendly way of looking after parkland has garnered regional, national, and international acclaim since its inception in 1992.

 The sheep are an irresistible delight to Fort Saskatchewan residents and visitors alike.
 It's quite the sight to see a shepherd or shepherdess in the city, herding the flock of about 50 warm, friendly, and fuzzy sheep between Fort Saskatchewan's parks.
 Border collies work to help keep the flock together.

 You're welcome to come up close and meet the living lawnmowers.
 The quiet sheep love attention and you can expect the whole flock to surround you!
 The friendly sheep symbolize the perfect mascot for Fort Saskatchewan - a community known for its friendliness, warmth and hospitality.